osl-incubator/makim/docs/template.md

 `vars`, and `args`.

 - `args` allows users to pass parameters via the CLI (command line interface).
-  It can also be used for target dependencies when parameters need to be passed to the dependency.
+  It can also be used for task dependencies when parameters need to be passed to the dependency.
 However, this option is not available in the system context (the commands executed defined by `run` attribute), it is only accessible within the Makim config file.
 - `vars` is a convenient way to define reusable variables in the code.
 For